 The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises and rectifying any deficiencies found in the emergency plans.

 Section E: Matters to be taken into account by the CEO

-Under paragraph 54(c), the CEO must consider whether the information provided by the applicant establishes that the controlled apparatus or material can be dealt with without undue risk to the health and safety of people and to the environment.
-The applicant must demonstrate that the radiation risks to people and the environment arising from the proposed dealing have been fully assessed, including the probability and magnitude of potential exposures arising from accident scenarios or abnormal occurrences.
+Provide information to demonstrate that sources can be dealt with without undue risk to the health and safety of people and the environment.
+This should include evidence that the radiation risks to people and the environment arising from the proposed dealing have been fully assessed, including the probability and magnitude of potential exposures arising from incident scenarios and abnormal occurrences.

-Under paragraph 54(d), the CEO must consider whether the applicant has shown that there is a net benefit from dealing with the controlled apparatus or material.
-The applicant must demonstrate that dealing with the controlled apparatus or material produces sufficient benefit to individuals or to society to offset the radiation harm that it might cause, taking into account social, economic and other relevant factors, that is, the applicant must justify and demonstrate a net benefit from the dealing.
+Provide information to demonstrate that dealing with sources produces sufficient benefit to individuals or to society to offset the radiation harm that it might cause, taking into account social, economic and other relevant factors; that is, the applicant must justify the dealing and demonstrate a net benefit from it.

 Optimisation of protection

 Provide information to demonstrate that protection has been optimised.
 The level of protection should be the best under prevailing circumstances and should provide for an adequate margin of benefit over harm.
 Information should show that the likelihood of incurring exposures, the number of people exposed and the magnitude of exposures are as low as reasonably achievable, having regard to economic and societal factors.
 Information such as actual dose information, including dosimeter readings and surveys or sample dose calculations or both could be provided for this purpose.

 Technical, human and organisational factors